daveio/.baseline/rules.md

 ## Memory

 - Configured as `sharedMemory`.
 Shared between all AI software I use.
-- Check memory before asking questions, stop after first answer
+- Check memory before asking questions.
-- Store important facts for future reference and check for them when answers are needed
+- Store important facts for future reference and check for them when answers are needed.
-- Checking memory is free and quick, so do it often
+- Checking memory is free and quick, so do it often.
 - Access in order:
   1. `sharedMemory` MCP server (if enabled)
   2. Any other available memory system